Skip to main content

 Employees who don’t feel comfortable voicing their opinions or concerns often remain silent.
 This can be problematic, particularly if it leads to serious issues being overlooked, resulting in decreased job satisfaction and high turnover rates.

-Key benefits of giving employees a voice at work
+Key benefits of employee voice at work

 By embracing employee voices in the workplace and utilising the additional insights they can gather as a result, employers can reap a number of considerable benefits that can contribute to enhanced organisational performance.

-Boost engagement, productivity and retention
+1. Boost employee engagement, productivity and retention

 Employee wellbeing is crucial to the success of any organisation, with studies showing that workers are 13% more productive when they are happy.
-However, less than a third of employees are engaged at work, just 9% say they are enthused and nearly half wish their organisation did more to address employee feedback.
+However, less than a third of employees are engaged at work, just 9% say they are enthused, and nearly half wish their organisation did more to address employee feedback.

-Drive innovation
+2. Drive innovation

 Organisations that enable employees to share their thoughts, concerns and perspectives can tap into a treasure trove of fresh ideas that would otherwise be missed.